 Jamie Morris, President (through 1/2020, second term)

 Jamie Morris is a founding member of the APT WGLC board and an architect specializing in historic preservation and architectural conservation.
 She has had the pleasure of working throughout the country contributing to the restoration of many buildings designated as landmarks and/or listed on the National Register of Historic Places.
+She also serves on the Evanston Preservation Commission.
 In her free time, she tries (mostly without success) to get her kids to help with projects at home.

 David Sacks, Vice-President (through 1/2020, second term)